 CONTRACTOR EXPRESSLY WAIVES ANY RIGHT TO ARBITRATE ANY DISPUTE AS A CLASS ACTION OR TO CONSOLIDATE INDIVIDUAL ARBITRATIONS OR PARTICIPATE IN ANY ATTEMPED CONSOLIDATION.
 CONTRACTOR WAIVES ANY RIGHT TO BRING OR PARTICIPATE IN ANY MANNER WHATSOEVER A CLASS ACTION AGAINST WEGOLOOK.
 TO THE EXTENT ALLOWED BY LAW, CONTRACTOR EXPRESSLY WAIVES ANY STATE OR OTHER LAW TO THE CONTRARY.
 WGL AND CONTRACTOR EACH EXPRESSLY WAIVE THE RIGHT TO A JURY TRIAL.

 10.7 Participation in Other Disputes.
-If any dispute arises in connection with Contractor's services under this agreement and Contractor is not a party to the dispute, Contractor agrees, as a part of the services to be provided by Contractor under this agreement, to attend and participate in any form of litigation or alternative dispute resolution, and other activities related thereto, including but not limited to arbitration or mediation, between the parties thereto, upon request of WGL.
+If any dispute arises in connection with or related to Contractor's services under this agreement, Contractor agrees to attend and participate in any form of litigation or alternative dispute resolution, and other activities related thereto, including but not limited to arbitration or mediation, between the parties involved in such dispute, upon request of WGL.
 This applies, for example, without limitation, to disputes or actions between a WGL customer and it’s client, insured, or another third party.

 11. Insurance.
 Contractor shall secure, pay the premium for, and keep in force until the termination of this agreement, and during the performance of any work by Contractor under this agreement, on an occurrence basis, such insurance as will fully protect both Contractor and WGL and WGL customers from any and all claims under any workers' compensation act or employers' liability laws, and from any and all other claims of any kind or nature, including but not limited to damage to property or for personal injury, including death, made by any person whomsoever, or other liability of any kind, that may arise from the activities, errors, omissions, or operations carried on under this contract by Contractor, any subcontractor, or by any person or entity directly or indirectly engaged or employed by either of them.
 Contractor agrees to provide WGL with certificates evidencing the required coverage before Contractor begins work under this agreement and annually thereafter.
 Contractor shall add WGL as an additional insured on all policies.
 Every certificate must expressly provide for at least a 30 day notice to WGL of a material change, cancellation, or termination of a policy.